-Valeant sells 3 skincare brands to L'Oréal for $1.3B
+Valeant sells $2B in assets to begin paying down debt

-NEW YORK (AP) — Valeant is selling three skincare brands to L’Oréal for $1.3 billion.
+NEW YORK (AP) — Valeant will sell just over $2 billion in assets as it pays down debts after a year and a half of bruising backlash against some of its drug prices and government probes into the way it does business.

-Shares of the pharmaceutical company, down 80 percent in the past year, soared more than 13 percent before the opening bell Tuesday.
+Shares of the Canadian pharmaceutical company, down 80 percent in the past year, jumped 12 percent before the opening bell.

-Valeant Pharmaceuticals International Inc. said that the sale’s proceeds will be used to pay down debt.
+The company said Tuesday that it would sell three skincare brands to L’Oréal for $1.3 billion.
 The three product lines, CeraVe, AcneFree and AMBI, generate about $168 million in annual revenue.

+The announced sale comes a day after Valeant said it would sell Dendreon Pharmaceuticals Inc. to China’s Sanpower Group Co. for about $820 million.

 Most Read Stories